femga/rdr3_discoveries/Controls/README.md

 ## Controls

 Below are the default control mappings for QWERTY keyboards and Xbox controllers.
-While players can customize these bindings, some controls are natively exclusive to a specific input method.
+Some controls are natively exclusive to a specific input method.
 If a control lacks a mapping for a particular device, it will be unusable on that input method.

 This behavior is most common with axis-related inputs.
 To manage these input variations within your scripts, utilize the following natives:

 - `IsUsingKeyboardAndMouse(control_type)`: Use this to check the player's active input method and toggle logic accordingly.
-- `IsControlJustPressed(control_type, input)`: Used to detect a single button press event.
+- `IsControlJustPressed(control_type, input)`: Used to detect a single input press event.
-- `IsControlJustReleased(control_type, input)`: Used to detect a button release event.
+- `IsControlJustReleased(control_type, input)`: Used to detect a input release event.
-- `IsControlPressed(control_type, input)`: Used to detect a continuous button press event.
+- `IsControlPressed(control_type, input)`: Used to detect a continuous input press event.
 - `GetControlNormal(control_type, input)`: Used for axis-based controls.
 It returns a float (-1.0 to 1.0) representing the degree of movement.

-You can disable any actions using the `DisableControlAction` function, but you can still detect button press using these natives:
+You can disable any actions using the `DisableControlAction` function, but you can still detect input press using these natives:

-- `IsDisabledControlJustPressed(control_type, input)`: Used to detect a single disabled button press event.
+- `IsDisabledControlJustPressed(control_type, input)`: Used to detect a single disabled input press event.
-- `IsDisabledControlJustReleased(control_type, input)`: Used to detect a disabled button release event.
+- `IsDisabledControlJustReleased(control_type, input)`: Used to detect a disabled input release event.
-- `IsDisabledControlPressed(control_type, input)`: Used to detect a continuous disabled button press event.
+- `IsDisabledControlPressed(control_type, input)`: Used to detect a continuous disabled input press event.

+Please note that the input is mapped to the default button on the keyboard/gamepad.
+However, the player can change the default button to their own.
+This means you're binding the check not to a specific button, but to a specific input action (which could theoretically be bound to any button by player).

 ## Contexts

-Rockstar Games uses context-based button grouping.
+Rockstar Games uses context-based input grouping.
 Context can be switched automatically.
 For example, the default context is "OnFoot."
 When you mount a horse, the context automatically changes to "OnMount," when you enter a carriage, it changes to "InVehicle."
-You can only detect buttons within the current context using the above natives.
+You can only detect inputs within the current context using the above natives.

-For example, if you're on foot (the "OnFoot" context), you can't detect the "INPUT_WHISTLE_HORSEBACK" button, which is available in the "OnMount" context and not available in "OnFoot".
+For example, if you're on foot (the "OnFoot" context), **you can't** detect the input "INPUT_WHISTLE_HORSEBACK", which is available in the "OnMount" context and not available in "OnFoot".

 You can arbitrarily change the context to your desired one using the native `SetControlContext(control_type, context)`.
 This native doesn't need to be run every frame, but the engine can change it when necessary (for example, if you mount or dismount a horse).
 You can check the context for the corresponding control_type using the native `GetCurrentControlContext(control_type)`.

-Changing the context can disable almost all buttons.
-For example, by changing the context to 'UIFeedInteractOverride', you'll only be able to detect the single "INPUT_FEED_INTERACT" button.
+Changing the context can disable almost all inputs.
+For example, by changing the context to "UIFeedInteractOverride", you'll only be able to detect the single input "INPUT_FEED_INTERACT".
 Also your character will lose control.
 To regain control, you need to change the context to the relevant one (i.e., if the character is on a horse, change it to "OnMount," if on foot, change it to "OnFoot," and so on).

 The control_type for all contexts is 0.
 With the exception of: